Who is the Contributory Parent (Temporary) Visa Subclass 173 for?

 - Lodging a complete application, attached with all of the necessary supporting documents.

 - Being prompt in responding to any additional information the Department requests.

 Fees & Costs

-The cost of this visa is from $31,670 and is paid in two instalments ($2,540 and $29,130 respectively).
-Please note this is only the flat rate and you may be asked to pay additional costs to cover requirements such as health assessments, police certificates and biometrics.
+The cost of this visa is priced from $31,670 and is paid in two instalments ($2,540 and $29,130 respectively).
+Please note that this is only the flat rate and you may be asked to pay additional costs to cover requirements such as; health assessments, police certificates and biometrics.